 But most importantly – you have to stay on budget.
-Long time ago, the only major dilemma when buying a car was whether to pay for a brand new car or buy a used one from someone you know.
+A long time ago, the only major dilemma when buying a car was whether to pay for a brand new car or buy a used one from someone you know.
 This is not the case anymore.
-You need to think about the engine, the mileage, the fuel, the interior and so many more characteristics.
+You need to think about the engine, the mileage, the fuel, the interior, and so many more characteristics.
 Simply the thought about the purchase can drive you crazy!
 The global automotive production is set to exceed 100 million vehicles (passenger cars and commercial vehicles) by 2017.
 So, how can you even choose between all the makes and models?

 BMW i3 series

 If you are driving a lot, we don’t think you would be willing to buy new cars all the time.
 After all, the more you drive a car, the more likely it is to break more often.
 To avoid the trouble of constant maintenance and quick repetitive repairs, we have a suggestion that may not be a surprise to you.
 A car that will run forever – the Honda Accord is your choice.
-It is widely considered as one of the most reliable and long-lasting vehicles on the road.
-The Accord is the only car that’s not a pickup that made it to the top of the list iSeeCar’s list of long-lasting vehicles.
+It is widely considered one of the most reliable and long-lasting vehicles on the road.
+The Accord is the only car that’s not a pickup that made it to the top of the list iSeeCars list of long-lasting vehicles.
 If you are looking for a truck, though, there are plenty of other GMC models that will last over the 200,000th mile.

 For all the diesel fans out there, we have selected a car that has been called the “highly efficient diesel small luxury car” – the Audi A3 TDI.
-It is not so common to find a powerful and luxurious sedan that is fuel efficient, but this model has it all – with 140hp and over 40 miles per gallon on the highway.
+It is not so common to find a powerful and luxurious sedan that is fuel-efficient, but this model has it all – with 140hp and over 40 miles per gallon on the highway.
 If you have doubts about the savings a diesel vehicle offers, check out some of the facts that may change your mind.

-Hopefully, our short list has been helpful.
+Hopefully, our list has been helpful.
 Before you choose your next vehicle, however, always look for tips that can help you get a better deal.
 Also, think about maybe doing a trade-in.
 Sometimes, you can even search for the right vehicle out of state which means you will need to ship the car.
 And this is something many people do, so if you have questions about shipping and costs call us.
 In the end, we simply want you to be able to get a car that you can hang on to!